abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 ## Summary

-*Context map* is a concept that represents the system's bounded contexts and integrations between them.
-There are several methods of integration which also represent the relationship between teams that are responsible for bounded contexts.
+*Context map* is a concept that represents the system's *Bounded Context*s and integrations between them.
+There are several methods of integration which also represent the relationship between teams that are responsible for *Bounded Context*s.
 It is important to choose an appropriate method of integration in the Domain Model.